rgoc123/JobCoin/README.md

 * Ability for users to generate random toAddresses
 * Add the ability for users to choose a level of anonymity/risk: by asking for slow transactions they may lose speed but gain anonymity, and vice-versa.
 * Add the ability for the user to run multiple transactions (to further increase the number of coins and transactions in the common pool, thus increasing randomness and providing more anonymity).
-* Improve the randomization of subAmounts by ensuring they're small.
 * Increased test coverage